TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### Smart Entity Property Editors

 TrenchBroom provides special editors for the following entity properties: spawnflags, colors, and choices.
-These special editors are callled _smart property editors_ and are displayed below the entity property table if you select an entity property for which such an editor exists.
+These special editors are called _smart property editors_ and are displayed below the entity property table if you select an entity property for which such an editor exists.

 Type             Editor                                                         Description
 ----             ------                                                         -----------